GNS3/gns3-server/README.rst

 Dependencies:

 - Python 3.3 or above
+- aiohttp
-- Setuptools
+- setuptools
-- Netifaces library
+- netifaces
-- Jsonschema
+- jsonschema

 The following commands will install some of these dependencies: